HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="good-core-web-vitals-fid-devices-years.png",
-  caption: "The percent of websites having good CWV using FID and INP, segmented by year.", description="Bar chart showing the percentage of websites with good Core Web Vitals (CWV) on mobile, comparing CWV with FID (First Input Delay) and CWV with INP (Interaction to Next Paint) over time.
+  caption="The percent of websites having good CWV using FID and INP, segmented by year.", description="Bar chart showing the percentage of websites with good Core Web Vitals (CWV) on mobile, comparing CWV with FID (First Input Delay) and CWV with INP (Interaction to Next Paint) over time.
 In 2022, 39% of websites had good CWV with FID, while 31% had good CWV with INP.
 In 2023, the percentage increased to 43% for CWV with FID and 37% for CWV with INP.
 In 2024, 48% of websites had good CWV with FID, and 43% had good CWV with INP.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1908072353&format=interactive", sheets_gid="1535582002",